Multi Vita Revolution™

 Chromium may have the most superhero of names, which extends so far as to be implicated for the prevention of “syndrome X.” Its functions are pretty super too.

-- Increases insulin efficiency and glucose disposal.
+- Increases carbohydrate metabolism and glucose disposal.

 - Supplementation may increase muscle gains while decreasing body fat.